rgksugan/knowledge/3-resources/books/Jungles Long Ago.md

 > Catching a cobra is really very easy once you rivet its attention.
 It is only when the reptile is in rapid motion that the operation becomes difficult and entails considerable risk.

+> It is not good for the young of any creature to cry in the forest.
+The jungle recognizes no law of pity for the young and helpless, only the rule of the survival of the fittest, which certainly does not include the young.

 ## Contents
 * A Night in Spider Valley
 * The Medical Lore of India